MaxMeyberg/Discord_Scheduler/README.md

 # Schedge - Discord Calendar Bot

-Schedge is a Discord bot that integrates with Google Calendar through Cronofy to help users manage and share their schedules.
+Schedge is a Discord bot that helps users manage and share their calendar schedules through Google Calendar or Outlook.

-## Quick Start Guide (For Non-Technical Users)
+## Quick Start Guide

 Follow these simple steps to get your own Schedge bot up and running!